TAgKyaw/Adopt-me-react/README.md

 ## Installed prettier, eslint, parcel locally

+npm installs the executables, npx does not; just executes without installing.

 Rendering components, ReactDom.render() is not supported anymore in React 18 Instead, use {createRoot} from 'react-dom/client';